-Beginning fall 2010, the Dietetics Program instituted a program admission policy separate and in addition to that of the University admission requirements.
+The Dietetics Program has a program admission policy separate and in addition to that of the University admission requirements.
 Students should apply to the Dietetics Program at the end of the sophomore year.
 Until admission to the program is confirmed by the student's advisor, students will have the major status of 'Dietetics-Seeking'.
 Once the student has been accepted for admission to the program the major status changes to 'Dietetics' and the student becomes eligible for earning a Verification Statement upon successful completion of program requirements (see Verification Statement above).
 Students who complete the course work without meeting all of the requirements for the Verification Statement will earn a BS Dietetics degree without the Verification Statement and will, therefore NOT be eligible to apply for dietetic internships to continue on the path to dietetic registration.